Peter Gregory (doctor)

 Peter Gregory was the team doctor (chief medical officer) for the England cricket team from November 2002 to 15 November 2006.

-Gregory was the first person to be appointed to the role of chief medical officer by the England and Wales Cricket Board in 2002.
-He is a general practitioner and also holds an MSc in sports and exercise medicine from the University of Nottingham.
+Gregory was the first person to be appointed to the role of chief medical officer (CMO) by the England and Wales Cricket Board in 2002.
+He is a general practitioner and holds an MSc in sports and exercise medicine from the University of Nottingham.

 Gregory left his post to do voluntary work in Romania.